Hao Li, PhD

 Dr. Larsen is Joseph Burckhalter Collegiate Research Professor of Medicinal Chemistry and Director of the Vahlteich Medicinal Chemistry Core at University of Michigan.
 Dr. Larsen has over 22 years of experience in the pharmaceutical industry (The Upjohn Co, Pharmacia, Pfizer), during which time he developed novel therapeutic agents in multiple disease areas, including anti-virals and anti-bacterials.
 He has been associated with four clinical candidates and is familiar with both early- and late-stage drug development.
 He has been working on optimization of the antivirulence compounds in collaboration with Dr. Hongmin Sun since 2007.
 Dr. Larsen will provide leadership of the Medicinal Chemistry work.

-Stephen C. Gilman, PhD
+Steven C. Gilman, PhD